How to Anchor a Boat in Canada

 When to anchor a boat

-Generally, vessels and pleasure crafts use anchorage areas in the following circumstances:
+Generally, vessels and pleasure crafts use anchorage areas as follows:

 • When waiting for permission to enter a port